 Germany is the most popular non-English speaking destination in the world for international students.
 Well-known for its universities offering high-quality and inexpensive education to students from inside or outside the EU, there’s no wonder Germany is such a haven for education.

-If you haven't decided to study in Germany, here are some reasons to do it.
-But, if you have decided to study abroad in Germany, here are the steps you need to take to be admitted to an international university in “the Land of Ideas”.
+If you have decided to study abroad in Germany, here are the steps you need to take to be admitted to an international university in “the Land of Ideas”.

 Choose the right degree subject in Germany